-- Vegetation growth was observed in the contact swale aggregate in the contact water swale west of Phase 4, Module 1 and south of Phase 3, Module 1.
+- Vegetation growth was observed in the separation berm drainage layer material between Phase 3, Module 2 and the contact water swale.
 SCS recommends the removal of vegetation, especially woody and deep-rooted vegetation before it becomes established, and these areas be monitored during the 7-day inspections.
-Vegetation growth in the contact water swale and other areas should continue to be inspected and removed during general maintenance. - Dense vegetation growth in the exterior drainage swales and around features (toe drains, cleanouts, discharge structures, etc.) makes access for inspection more difficult.
+Vegetation growth in the drainage layer and other areas should continue to be inspected and removed during general maintenance. - Vegetation growth was observed in the drainage layer material in Phase 3, Module 2 Southwest corner.
+SCS recommends the removal of vegetation, especially woody and deep-rooted vegetation before it becomes established, and these areas be monitored during the 7-day inspections.
+Vegetation growth in the drainage layer and other areas should continue to be inspected and removed during general maintenance. - Dense vegetation growth in the exterior drainage swales and around features (toe drains, cleanouts, discharge structures, etc.) makes access for inspection more difficult.
 Regular vegetation maintenance is likely to aid in the identification of issues before they become significant.
 Additional vegetation maintenance could be beneficial for future weekly and annual inspections.
-This condition is not considered an operating deficiency, but SCS recommends woody vegetation and dense vegetation be spot removed, and these areas monitored during the 7-day inspections.
+This condition is not considered an operating deficiency, but SCS recommends woody vegetation and dense vegetation be spot removed, using hand trimmers around structures and performing additional mowing in swale areas of dense growth.
+These areas should be monitored during the 7-day inspections.

-Based on correspondence with WPL in follow-up to the visual inspection, the recommended vegetation maintenance was performed in August 2022.
+Based on observations in follow-up to the visual inspection, recommended vegetation maintenance was actively being performed.